chromakey-io/django-lumberjack/README.rst

 Usage
 -----

-As with the devserver app there is...
+There is the same rundevserver command as available in the devserver app...

+Though all of the middlewares will work regardless of which server you are running, the rundevserver command really only provides weurkzeug integration.

 	python manage.py rundevserver

 Note: This will force ``settings.DEBUG`` to ``True``.

-Though, all the loggers should work from within apache or what-have-you.

-DEBUG must be on however, for the SQL modules to function.
+Though with DEBUG = True you will lose the 500 handler.

 -------
 Modules